Policies

 You will find grouped settings under Availlable Settings.
 Click on a field to reveal and manage the grouped settings yourself.
 The options include:

-Enginsight Shield: Enable Shield to restrict network traffic and block connections.
+Enginsight Shield Enable Shield to restrict network traffic and block connections.

-Plugins: Allow the host to execute custom plugins.
+Plugins Allow the host to execute custom plugins.

-File Integrity Monitoring: Enable File Integrity Monitoring.
+File Integrity Monitoring Enable File Integrity Monitoring.

 Advanced Settings

-Extended software monitoring on all disks.
+Advanced software monitoring on all hard drives.

 Enable automated system updates.

-Restart the system after the update if necessary.
+Restart the system after the update, if necessary.

 Tray